THYROID DISEASE AND ITS HEALING

 COMMENTS ABOUT THYROID TESTS

-Blood tests during a nutritional balancing program.
-Serum thyroid hormone levels (T4 and T3), as well as the level of TSH and other serum thyroid indicators, will vary up and down during a nutritional balancing program.
+Blood tests during a development program.
+Serum thyroid hormone levels (T4 and T3), as well as the level of TSH and other serum thyroid indicators, will vary up and down during a development program.
 This is very disconcerting for doctors and patients alike.
-However, it is nothing to worry about, and not a reason to stop the nutritional balancing program or to take thyroid hormones.
+However, it is nothing to worry about, and not a reason to stop the development program or to take thyroid hormones.

 Doctors, however, are trained to react with concern to abnormal blood thyroid tests.
-They often scare our clients into taking thyroid hormones or something else, when, in fact, large variations in the serum hormone levels and the TSH are common and completely normal when one follows a nutritional balancing program.
-For more on this topic, please read Nutritional Balancing Effects On Blood Tests on this site.
+They often scare our clients into taking thyroid hormones or something else, when, in fact, large variations in the serum hormone levels and the TSH are common and completely normal when one follows a development program.
+For more details, read Development Effects On Blood Tests.

 Temperature testing.
 Dr. Broda Barnes, MD suggested taking one’s morning temperature to assess thyroid activity.
 If the temperature is low, he suggests that thyroid activity is often low.